rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     - all three decision objectives are considered *equally important*, and
     - all criteria under an objective are considered *equi-significant*.

 What will become the best choice recommendation under this working hypothesis?
+The next tutorial shows how to create or edit a performance tableau.

 .. seealso::